 I posted a message the other day about using VISINE to cause false-negative

-POT PISS-TESTS.
+PISS-TESTS.
 Well, I came down this morning and found that I was under a

 viaduct right near the university library, so I cleaned myself off a bit in